 This charge can cover drug delivery, sales, and distribution.
 Even possession with intent to sell can face the severe penalties for drug trafficking.
 Transporting any amount of an illegal controlled substance is a felony, and any conviction will lead to jail or prison time.
 These charges may even entail a life sentence.

-Contact our Collin County drug crime defense lawyer at The Law Offices of Deandra M. Grant.
-PC for immediate information about defending against drug charges, misdemeanor or felony.
+Contact our Collin County drug crime defense lawyer at Hamilton Grant PC for immediate information about defending against drug charges, misdemeanor or felony.